-Edwin Eze: The immortality of the last rangers Trojan scribe - Nigeria Today
+Edwin Eze: The immortality of the last Rangers Trojan scribe - Nigeria Today

-See Edwin Eze, Emma Okocha, Rangers International FC….History of a People, Snaap Press, May 2017, Page 97.
+See Rangers International FC….History of a People, written by Emma Okocha and Edwin Eze

-Okocha, after an intense lobby and persuasion on his behalf to the coaches by the young Rangers secretary, made the team to Lagos and was brought in to replace his elder brother, Emma, who had developed a groin injury.
-Some foreign agents, who had come to watch Monday Odiaka from ACB Lagos, play his last match before jetting outside Nigeria, saw Austin Okocha’s touches and settled for him.
-Incidentally, Monday Odiaka was dropped and those agents picked Austin Okocha and from there, Jay – Jay the magician, the Germans tag, Wunderbar, transformed his abject poverty heritage.
-From the midfield, Jay-Jay dominated a hilarious generation of black African football.
+Okocha after an intense lobby and persuasion on his behalf to the Coaches by the young Rangers Secretary made the team to Lagos and was brought in to replace his elder brother Emma who had developed a groin injury.
+Some foreign agents, who had come to watch Monday Odiaka from ACB Lagos, play his last match before jetting outside Nigeria saw Austin Okocha’s touches and settled for him.
+Incidentally, Monday Odiaka was dropped and those agents picked Austin Okocha and from there, Jay – Jay the magician the Germans tagged Wunderbar transformed his humble background heritage.
+Jay-Jay was to dominate a hilarious generation of African black football.

+Alexander the great opened his blue eyes and elected a brief sojourn of asterisk achievements.
+Accordingly, on his death at the age of 32, Alexander had unified the incessant warring factions of the city states.
+From there, he sailed to the Mediterranean, conquered Egypt and founded the city of Alexandria.
+From Egypt, Alexander entered the history books as the only military General who had attempted and indeed succeeded in conquering the world!

-Unlike Alexander the Great, Edwin Eze’s death at the age of 56 meant he did not choose a very young life.
-All the same, his grit, discipline, athletic prowess and outstanding field victories at a particularly sad and mournful period of our people’s history; inspired, uplifted those despairing youths, the children of parents, who faced and withstood the consequences of losing a civil war.
+Unlike Alexander the Great, Edwin Eze’s death at the age of 60 meant he did not choose a very young life.
+All the same, his grit, discipline, athletic prowess and outstanding field victories at a particularly sad and mournful period of our peoples history; inspired, uplifted those despairing youths, the children of parents who faced and withstood the consequences of losing a civil war.
 Watching the Rangers presently, get clobbered by all and sundry, Edwin Eze would go away from the shadows and weep.

-Edwin Eze, last year, was meritoriously appointed Permanent Secretary, Ministry of Agriculture, Enugu.
-With that elevation, he joined the few out of millions of bureaucrats whose advisory roles and planning for governments currently, totter the development strides and the productive schedule register of their colonial predecessors.
-In his brief tenure as the Permanent Secretary, Edwin Eze demystified the place and brought farmers to hug the different national and foreign programmes initiated by the state government to increase productivity.
-I saw him on television ride in keke, on motor bikes to agric. seminars, mobilising the leaders and the superintendents back to the farms.
+Edwin Eze last year was meritoriously appointed Permanent Secretary, Ministry of Agriculture Enugu.
+With that elevation, he joined the few out of millions of bureaucrats whose advisory roles and planning for governments currently,totter the development strides and the productive schedule register of their colonial predecessors.
+In his brief tenure as the Permanent Secretary, Edwin Eze demystified the place and brought Farmers to hug the different national and foreign programs initiated by the State Government to increase productivity.
+I saw him on Television ride in keke, on motor bikes to Agric.
+Seminars, mobilizing the leaders and the Superintendents back to the farms.

-Edwin Eze’s golden footprints on the sands of time would be etched on the marble of the Rangers Archive Centre and Hall of Fame.
-Edwin Boy Eze is immortal.
-He was our last Rangers Trojan scribe.
+Edwin Eze’s golden footprints on the sands of time would be etched on the marble of the Rangers Archive Center and Hall of Fame.
+He was our last Rangers Trojan Scribe.
 Edwin Eze with his collaboration in the Rangers International FC….
-History of a People; Edwin Eze in his hurry to accomplish on earth and bomb the heavens, wrote himself to immortality.
+History of a People, Edwin Eze in his hurry to accomplish on earth and bomb the heavens, wrote himself to immortality.

 Do you something awesome to share with the world?
 Click here to share